Education Research Current About VU Amsterdam NL

 If, as a teacher, you include collaborative assignments in your course, make sure that the learning objectives of the course also reflect this and that you assess students on them.

 Make sure that a form of interdependence is always built into collaborative assignments.
-This can be achieved easily by appointing the student to present a (sub) task during the class.
-This prevents free-riders from evading this important task, which requires the presenter to be thoroughly familiar with all sub-processes and developed content.
+This can be achieved easily by appointing a student to present a (sub) task during the class.
+This prevents free riders from evading this important task, which requires the presenter to be thoroughly familiar with all sub-processes and developed content.
 Also make sure that during a presentation, the presenter cannot pass the word to the 'expert' of the group.
 Also rate the presentation with a (partial) mark.

-Have students give each other feedback on their group functioning one or more times, especially in project-based learning which has a longer duration.
-This can be done by discussing it in general terms during a meeting, but this is often less effective as it requires a high degree of social security where everyone can express themselves freely.
+Have students give each other feedback on their group functioning, especially in project-based learning (Dutch only) which has a longer duration.
+This can be done by discussing it during a class, but this is often less effective as it requires a high degree of social security where everyone can express themselves freely.

-A low-threshold method is to enclose a (small) collaboration/process report at the same time the students hand in their (partial) assignment in which they indicate who has contributed to what.
-Refer to the project plan or group contract.
-Should this show that the efforts were unevenly distributed, you, as teacher, can call the group together to discuss what the consequences should be.
+A low-threshold method is to have students submit, along with their (partial) assignment, a (small) collaboration/process report in which they indicate who contributed what to the work.
+Refer back to the action plan or the group contract for this.
+If it turns out that the efforts were unevenly distributed, you, as the teacher, can bring the group together to discuss the consequences of this.

 A somewhat more serious method of getting the conversation going is to have students from one team give each other anonymous feedback on their collaboration skills with the Group Member Evaluation functionality of FeedbackFruits.
-Have this done prior to a meeting, review it as a teacher and provide prompts for effective feedback.
-Ask students to receive the results of the feedback openly and guide the group discussion that follows to ensure that it is constructive and socially secure.
+As a teacher, you can create criteria on which students should evaluate each other or you can use predefined feedback criteria.
+Have this done prior to a class meeting, review it as a teacher and provide prompts for effective feedback.
+Ask students to receive the feedback results openly and facilitate the following group discussion to ensure it proceeds in a constructive and socially safe manner.

-The result of a peer review can be factored into the final grade or used in the process to completion.
+The result of a peer review can be taken into account in the final grade or used for the completion of the assignment.

 Explicitly encourage students to seriously divide tasks at the beginning of the group assignment.